RomainCtl/api-wiki/README.md

 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `logs/` is web writeable.

+To install dependencies

+	php composer.phar install

 To run the application in development, you can run these commands

 	cd [my-app-name]
 	php composer.phar start

+or
+> php -S localhost:8080 -t public public/index.php

 Run this command in the application directory to run the test suite